wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 <InnerBlocks allowedBlocks={ [ 'core/heading', 'core/paragraph' ] } />
 ```

-Alternatively, you can specify this in the block settings, by using the allowedBlocks property of block metadata, for example via the `block.json` file
+Alternatively, you can specify this in the block settings, by using the allowedBlocks property of block metadata, for example via the `block.json` file.

 ```json
   	"allowedBlocks": [